magnet-linux/magnet-linux/README.md

 It might be for you if...

+- Are an early adopter and accept it might have rough edges or lose support (Though you can fork it!).
 - You ever wanted to share software environments with your friends or coworkers.
 - You are worried if you can keep your software working years or decades from now.

 ## Why a new package manager?